New Hampshire Marijuana Laws

 Growing cannabis is also a crime in Hampshire.
 Cultivation is treated as a possession offense, with the same weight limits and penalties.

-The maximum for between five grams and one pound is seven years and $100,000.
-And the penalty for manufacturing, selling, or possessing concentrates with intent to sell more than one pound cannot exceed 20 years in prison and a top fine of $300,000.
+The maximum for between 5 grams and 1 pound is 7 years and $100,000.
+And the penalty for manufacturing, selling, or possessing concentrates with intent to sell more than 1 pound cannot exceed 20 years in prison and a top fine of $300,000.

 Scroll to see the rest of the table.